joeezg/Design-Optimisation-Project/README.md

 ###
-This code is designed to fully stop if there's an error within the subfunctions to ensure accuracy in the output Unit tests (e.g. convergence function is tested  was conducted on the convergence function to ensure
+This code is designed to fully stop if there's an error within the subfunctions to ensure accuracy in the output

+A unit test with 2 successes and 1 failure was conducted on the convergence function

 ###
 Seperate functions were created to separate the methods used for each algorithm step.
 This improves the clarity of the code despite any redundancies created.